First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors: Constraints and discussion

 \section{Constraints and discussion}

 The constraints placed by QROCODILE on the DM parameter space are shown in \cref{fig:reach}.
-The top-left and top-center panels show the results for DM-electron scattering via a light and heavy mediator, respectively.
+The top-left and top-center panels show the results for DM-electron scattering in the limit of a light or heavy mediator, respectively.
 The bottom-left and bottom-center panels shows results for DM-nucleon scattering via a light and heavy mediator, respectively, utilizing the nuclear-recoil channel only.
-The right panel shows constraints on electronic absorption of dark photon DM\@.
+The right panel shows constraints on electronic absorption of dark photon DM.
 Our new constraints are indicated by shaded green, while previous SNSPD limits~\cite{Hochberg:2021yud} are shown in shaded blue.
-Our bounds are set at the 95\% confidence level, incorporating the measured count rate via the Feldman-Cousins procedure~\cite{Feldman:1997qc}.
+Our bounds are set at the 95\% confidence level, incorporating the measured count rate via the Feldman-Cousins procedure~\cite{Feldman:1997qc}\footnote{This is the same limit that would be obtained if one assumed that all observed counts originate from DM.
+Assuming that they originate from backgrounds would result in a less conservative limit.}.
 Shaded gray regions indicate existing terrestrial constraints from \refscite{ EDELWEISS:2019vjv, EDELWEISS:2022ktt, DarkSide-50:2022qzh, DarkSide_2023, SuperCDMS:2020aus, SuperCDMS:2023sql, CRESST_III_2019, SENSEI:2023zdf, PandaX_4T_2023, LUX:2018akb, XENON_2020, Barak:2020fql, Amaral:2020ryn, Aguilar-Arevalo:2019wdi, Essig:2017kqs, Agnes:2018oej, XENON:2019gfn, An:2014twa, Agnese:2018col, Aguilar-Arevalo:2019wdi, Arnaud:2020svb, FUNKExperiment:2020ofv, Barak:2020fql}, and the shaded yellow region indicates model-dependent constraints from stellar cooling~\cite{An:2013yua, An:2014twa, An:2020bxd}.
 We set the upper limits of the scattering panels to reflect estimated cross sections at which atmospheric overburden becomes relevant (see e.g.~\cite{Emken:2019tni}).